DataDog/apps/docs/en/getting-started.md

    <img style="max-width:80%" alt="App Edit UI Extensions" src="https://user-images.githubusercontent.com/17037651/163402086-a3afbecd-c9c0-4608-bb91-6cb5391fec93.png">

-   Note that this JSON contains a value called `Your first widget`.
+   In this example, the JSON output contains a value called `Your first widget`.
 This is the name of your widget as it appears in the menu to add to your Dashboards.

 1. Navigate to your dashboard and add a widget.